ibexa/documentation-developer/docs/permissions/permission_use_cases.md

 ## Taxonomies

-You can control what users or user groups can work with taxonomies.
-If you want users to be able to create and assign taxonomy entry, use the following permissions:
+You can control which users or user groups can work with taxonomies.
+To let users create and assign taxonomy entries, set the following permissions:

 - `assign` - to allow user to tag and untag content
 - `read` -  to see the Taxonomy interface
 - `manage` - to create, edit and delete tags

-With Limitations you can configure whether permissions apply only to Tags, Product categories or to both.
+With Limitations you can configure whether permissions apply to Tags, Product categories or both.

 ## Register Users